esnet/pypond/docs/source/sanitize.md

 #### Constructing `linear` fill `Pipeline` chains

 `TimeSeries.fill()` will be the common entry point for the `Filler`, but a `Pipeline` can be constructed as well.
-Even though the default behavior of `TimeSeries.fill()` applies to all fill methods, the `linear` fill method is somewhat different than the `zero` and `pad` methods.
+Even though the default behavior of `TimeSeries.fill()` applies to all fill methods, the `linear` fill logic is somewhat different than the `zero` and `pad` methods.
 Note the following points when creating your own `method='linear'` processing chain.

 This: